Leasehold service charges explained

 Still need help?

-Contact LEASE if you have questions about service charges.
+LEASE could help if you have questions about service charges.